 Case: Agricultural Pest Bird Control for pigeons, Indian minor birds and wood ducks

-Situation: Large infestation of a pigeons, Indian minor birds and wood ducks to cattle farm
+Situation: Large infestation of pigeons, Indian minor birds and wood ducks to a cattle farm

 I recently completed a bird control job for a small agricultural client who had a problem with a large flock of pigeons, Indian myna birds and wood ducks feasting on the grain in the cattle feed for his small herd of cattle.
 As a result of the birds eating the grain in the feed, the cattle were not getting the full nutrition they required and consequentially delayed cattle weight gain.
 Something had to be done to keep the birds away from these cattle feeders.

-I am a great advocate of the Eagle Eye system for a situation such as this, it is a bird deterrent which uses the power of the sun to ‘flash’ the birds as they are flying around the area, affecting the bird’s retina in the eye and causing them enough distress that they leave the area entirely.
+I am a great advocate of the Eagle Eye system for a situation such as this, it is a bird deterrent that uses the power of the sun to ‘flash’ the birds as they are flying around the area, affecting the bird’s retina in the eye and causing them enough distress that they leave the area entirely.
 Because of the random nature of the flashes from the unit, the birds do not become accustomed.
 It is a proven technology from South Africa and has been used all around the world.
 Interestingly, did you know Eagle Eye units are installed at NASA Cape Canaveral!

-I installed one of the solar powered eagle eye units on top of one of the grain feeders, with two smaller wind powered units in the nearby area to create a full deterrent zone.
+I installed one of the solar-powered eagle eye units on top of one of the grain feeders, with two smaller wind-powered units in the nearby area to create a full deterrent zone.
 It was pretty evident that afternoon how well the unit was working as I stood there, leaning on a gate with the farmer watching the birds flying circles around our heads and leaving.
 I left that day and returned to the site about a week later and saw that the dam was completely clear of wood ducks and had been pretty much the whole week.

-The Farmer reckoned there’d been about an 85% reduction in the bird population around the feeders and he said he was impressed – it takes a lot for an aussie farmer to say that I can tell you!
+The Farmer reckoned there’d been about an 85% reduction in the bird population around the feeders and he said he was impressed – it takes a lot for an Aussie farmer to say that I can tell you!

-As with all pest bird management, for the best results an integrated approach is essential.
+As with all pest bird management, for the best results, an integrated approach is essential.
 This means with every long term bird deterrent system a humane pest bird shooting is also recommended.